 Unfortunately, the world is full of poorly cared-for pets.
 Bearded dragons are no exception.

 People either don’t know or don’t care when it comes to proper pet care.
 While bearded dragons are relatively easy to care for, they do have certain needs.
 From light to diet to supplements, there are a few things that beardie owners must get right for their little friends to live a long and healthy life.

-Bearded dragons who do not get the things they need (see the list of things that impact bearded dragon lifespan below), often die much sooner than they have to.
-The lifespan of a bearded dragon that doesn’t receive proper care matches that of their brethren in the Australian outback.
+Bearded dragons who do not get the things they need (see the list of things that impact bearded dragon lifespan below) often die much sooner than they have to.
+The lifespan of a bearded dragon that doesn’t receive proper care matches that of its brethren in the Australian outback.

 Well cared for in captivity